 - A compensation can be requested for the wages the patient would have lost during the period they were unable to work due to the surgical error.

 - In a case where the patient dies due to any form of surgical error, the family of the patient can file a case and make a claim for monetary compensation for wrongful death caused by the errors.

 It is important to have this in mind before making a claim for this kind of medical malpractice.
 If the error was intentional, punitive damages (as punishment) can be employed.
 There is no known limit for compensating different kinds of medical malpractice yet, but average NHS negligence payout, according to NHS negligence solicitors, is capped at £50, 000.
 Compensations vary from case to case.

 For example, compensation for spinal injuries caused by surgical errors, like lumbar spine injury compensation, spans between £1, 000 – £379, 000.

-How To Sue A Hospital WIthout A Lawyer?
+Can I Go Ahead & Sue A Hospital Without A Lawyer?

 It is possible to sue a hospital or even a doctor without a lawyer.
 But it is all dependent on the kind of medical case you will be suing for.
 The more complex the case is, the more important it is for you to employ the services of an expert medical negligence lawyer to defend you, even if the case gets to court.

 If you decide to go ahead and file a lawsuit without a lawyer, these are the steps you have to take;